-Pay close attention to hunger cues from your baby letting you know they need more.
-Common hunger cues are sucking on a fist, making smacking sounds with their lips, and rooting (a newborn reflex where the infant turns his/her face when their cheek is stroked and makes sucking motions with their mouth).
+When it comes to feeding your infant, it is very important that you pay close attention to hunger cues.
+Common hunger cues include sucking on a fist, making smacking sounds with their lips, and rooting (a newborn reflex where the infant turns his/her face when their cheek is stroked and makes sucking motions with their mouth).

 Are they getting enough?

 One of the most common concerns of breastfeeding moms is whether their baby is getting enough milk.
-Some good indicators to look for include:
+Some key indicators to look for include:

 - Breastfeeding at least 8 times in a 24-hour period